segmentio/segment-docs/src/engage/content/email/template.md

 When a recipient clicks on an unsubscribe link, they'll see a confirmation page and the recipient's subscription state is updated.

 Only send messages to subscribed users.
-Learn more about [User Subscriptions](/docs/engage/profiles/user-subscriptions/) in Twilio Engage.
+Learn more about [User Subscriptions](/docs/engage/user-subscriptions/) in Twilio Engage.

-## Next Steps
+## Next steps

 View some [email deliverability tips and tricks](https://docs.sendgrid.com/ui/sending-email/deliverability){:target="blank"} from SendGrid.